GARDEN HOST FAQs

 What about COVID?

 Current NSW orders do not require visitors to outdoor events to be double vaccinated.
-If you choose to make it a requirement that visitors to your garden be double vaccinated, you’ll need to let us know prior to the trail so this can be specified on your garden listing.
+If you choose to make it a requirement that visitors to your garden be vaccinated, you’ll need to let us know prior to the trail so this can be specified on your garden listing.
 You’ll also be responsible for checking the vaccination records of all visitors.

 Will there be a virtual tour if the COVID situation makes physical opening challenging or impossible?